-- Approved mission statement and Commander's intent are brought forward. - Commander's war gaming guidance; may include all or a portion of the following: - Which friendly COAs to war game against which enemy COAs (mostly likely, most dangerous, or both) - Critical events (essential tasks) and/or decision points to be considered - Evaluation criteria that the Commander deems critical to mission accomplishment - Approved COAs: As the result of COA development, approved COAs to be war gamed should be valid; that is, they have been evaluated as adequate, feasible, acceptable, distinguishable, and complete. - Critical events: The Commander and planning team gain a common expectation of what critical events within the chosen method will be war gamed. - Governing factors: Factors that the Commander deems critical to mission success and drove, in part, COA development. - Current enemy COAs: Ongoing intelligence efforts may result in refinements to enemy COAs. - Current IPOE: Ongoing intelligence efforts may yield updates to the IPOE. - Staff estimates: Throughout the planning process, the staff develops estimates of supportability of the COAs based on their particular operational function or activity, the environment, the mission, and intent. - Risk assessment and mitigation: Planning team efforts continue to assess risk within the framework of approved COAs. - Other products and information: Several other developing products can include updated facts and planning assumptions, a synchronization matrix, decision support products (template and matrix), and requests for capability/forces.
+- Approved mission statement and Commander's intent are brought forward. - Commander's war gaming guidance; may include all or a portion of the following: - Which friendly COAs to war game against which enemy COAs (mostly likely, most dangerous, or both) - o Critical events (essential tasks) and/or decision points to be considered - Evaluation criteria that the Commander deems critical to mission accomplishment - Governing factors: Factors that the Commander deems critical to mission success and drove, in part, COA development. - Current enemy COAs: Ongoing intelligence efforts may result in refinements to enemy COAs. - Current IPOE: Ongoing intelligence efforts may yield updates to the IPOE. - Staff estimates: Throughout the planning process, the staff develops estimates of supportability of the COAs based on their particular operational function or activity, the environment, the mission, and intent. - Risk assessment and mitigation: Planning team efforts continue to assess risk within the framework of approved COAs. - Other products and information: Several other developing products can include updated facts and planning assumptions, a synchronization matrix, decision support products (template and matrix), requests for capability/forces and potential authorities requests.

-Organize for war gaming

-- Designate a facilitator and an individual to monitor and track RFFs and RFIs. - o A display of critical mission analysis information - Higher and own mission, Commander's intent, CCIRs - Event template - Recording method (war game worksheet) - Completed COAs, to include control measures and ISR collection plan - Means to post adversary and friendly unit symbols - Chart or map of JOA/OA (either paper or digital) - Updated estimates and common operating picture - List all friendly forces - List known critical events: Essential tasks, or a series of critical tasks, conducted over a period of time that require detailed analysis
+- Organize for war gaming - Designate a facilitator and an individual to monitor and track RFFs and RFIs. - A display of critical mission analysis information - Higher and own mission, Commander's intent, CCIRs - o Event template - Recording method (war game worksheet) - o Completed COAs, to include control measures and ISR collection plan - Means to post adversary and friendly unit symbols